igr/blabla/README.md

 - Spin up local dev server at `http://localhost:3000` including auto-reloading

 ### What types of images are supported?
-The following types of images are currently supported:

 - PNG
 - JPG / JPEG